On the number of excursion sets of planar Gaussian fields: Introduction

 and

-and hence $c_{NS}$ and $c_{ES}$ are absolutely continuous in $\ell$.
-In addition $c_{NS}$ and $c_{ES}$ are jointly continuous in $(\rho,\ell)\in\mathcal{P}_c\times\R$ where $\mathcal{P}_c$ is given the weak-$*$ topology. \end{theorem}
+and hence $c_{LS}$ and $c_{ES}$ are absolutely continuous in $\ell$.
+In addition $c_{LS}$ and $c_{ES}$ are jointly continuous in $(\rho,\ell)\in\mathcal{P}_c\times\R$ where $\mathcal{P}_c$ is given the weak-$*$ topology. \end{theorem}

 \begin{remark} Theorem~\ref{t:integral equality} provides a new tool with which to analyse the Nazarov-Sodin constant.
-Since the densities $p_{m^+}$, $p_{m^-}$ and $p_s$ are in principle known by the Kac-Rice formula, our result demonstrates that the study of the Nazarov-Sodin constant can be reduced to an analysis of the density $p_{s^-}$ (or, equivalently, $p_{s^+}=p_s-p_{s^-}$), which may be an easier quantity to handle.
-In Section~\ref{s:bounds} we use this fact to derive bounds on $c_{NS}$ and $c_{ES}$. \end{remark}
+Since the densities $p_{m^+}$, $p_{m^-}$ and $p_s$ are in principle known by the Kac-Rice formula, our result demonstrates that the study of the Nazarov-Sodin constant can be reduced to an analysis of the density $p_{s^-}$ (or, equivalently, $p_{s^+}=p_s-p_{s^-}$), which may be an easier quantity to handle. \end{remark}

 \begin{remark} Theorems~\ref{t:main level},~\ref{t:main excursion} and~\ref{t:integral equality} can be generalised to many examples of non-Gaussian stationary random fields, since our proof requires only that the field satisfies certain topological properties almost surely and is sufficiently regular to apply the Kac-Rice formula (see the more general version of our main results stated in Propositions~\ref{NS integral equality} and~\ref{ES integral equality} below).